-Because you don't know how long an artichoke has been sitting on the grocer's shelf, it's best to use them the same day as purchased.
-However, that's not always reasonable, so fresh artichokes can be kept in the refrigerator for five to seven days.
-Before you store it, though, slice a sliver from the stem, sprinkle that stem end with water, and wrap it up in a plastic bag.
+Since you don't know how long an artichoke has been sitting on the grocer's shelf, it's best to use them the same day as purchased.
+When that's not possible, fresh artichoke can be kept in the refrigerator for five to seven days.
+Before storing, slice a sliver from the stem, sprinkle the cut end with water, and wrap it in a plastic bag.

-If you want to save the artichoke in the freezer, it has to be cooked first.
-Freezing it raw will cause it to turn brown, as well as suffer in taste and texture.
-To freeze whole cooked artichokes for later use, drain completely, wrap tightly in foil and pack in plastic freezer bags or another airtight container for six to eight months.
+Artichoke intended for the freezer needs to be cooked first.
+Freezing it raw will cause it to turn brown, and the taste and texture will suffer.
+To freeze a whole cooked artichoke, drain completely, wrap tightly in foil, and pack in plastic freezer bags or another airtight container for six to eight months.
 Leftover cooked artichoke can also be sealed under plastic and kept in the fridge for up to five days.
 It can be reused in egg dishes, tacos, or pasta recipes.